-Created with the support of the Glimmerglass Festival Guild, Climmerglass the series will offer a brief episode Saturdays at 6:30 p.m.
+Created with the support of the Glimmerglass Festival Guild, Cliented with the support of the Glimmerglass Festival Guil the series will offer a brief episode Saturdays at 6:30 p.m.
 Each episode can be viewed on the Glimmerglass Festival website or our YouTube channel.
-Can't make it at 6:30 p.m.?
+Can't make it at 6:30 p.m.
+2 Check back to view the episodes on your own time Each episode can be viewed on the Glimmerglass Festival p.m.?
 Check back to view the episodes on your own time.

-TRCITIES OFRA monkey and francine in the city of tigers music by kamala sankaram libretto by david johnston Fusing stories and music from India, China, and West Africa, this original children's opera tells the story of Monkey and his brainy sister Francine.
+TRCITIES OPERA music by kamala sankaram libretto by david jobpstop libretto by david johnston Fusing stories and music from India, China, and West Africa, this original children's opera tells the story of Monkey and his brainy sister Francine.
 They must learn to work together and use their smarts to escape the hungry Crocodile and outwit the greedy Lord of the Tigers.
 Combining musical styles from Bollywood, to Latin, to Jazz, and featuring relatable, contemporary language and characters, the opera conveys a timely message of unity - that together, respecting individual differences and strengths, we can accomplish anything.
 Tri-Cities Opera has developed this year's Opera-Go-Round program as a virtual offering that will be delivered to students, whether in classrooms or home learning spaces, via a digital link.
-Monkey and Francine in the City of Tigers will include a detailed study guide. providing educators the flexibility to incorporate the performance into a comprehensive teaching unit.
+Monkey and Francine in the City of Tigers will include a detailed study guide, providing educators the flexibility to incorporate the performance into a comprehensive teaching unit.
 Sung in English, it runs for approximately 45 minutes.
 MONKEY AND FRANCINE IN THE CITY OF TIGERS was commissioned by Houston Grand Opera and developed in partnership with American Lyric Theater.
 Premiered by Houston Grand Opera at the Heinen Theater on February 2, 2018.
 Of course, the Metropolitan Opera has many resources for both adults and students.
 If you haven't explored them already, go to the main menu at metopera.org and click on 'discover.'
 This leads to another menu of all kinds of educational features from podcasts and articles to more formal educational materials for students.
 From Chatauqua Opera, at chq.org/opera-video-index, you will find a listing of all the features that were part of the 9-week summer video opera events, which are archived on the website's Virtual Front Porch platform.
 These include conversations with artists, vocal events, master classes, the Opera Song Cycle, new compositions, and more.
-San Francisco Opera has a great education site for youngsters with materials that can be used in the home as well as by educators. sfopera.com/discover-opera/education Los Angeles Opera has programs for both adults and children atlaopera.org/community Utah Opera at utahopera.org/education/school-from-home also has good student materials.
+San Francisco Opera has a great education site for youngsters with materials that can be used in the home as well as by educators. stopera.com/discover-opera/education Los Angeles Opera has programs for both adults and children at laopera.org/community Utah Opera at utahopera.org/education/school-from-home also has good student materials.
 From Arizona Opera, at azopera.org/learn-connect-opera-home-virtual-learning-tools, videos for middle school and older students with introductions to four operas.
 Although produced for Arizona Opera presentations, they are suitable as general references.
 Many opera companies have such sites; you can search "virtual opera education" for more.
 Return to Contents